hallon-heyman/katacoda-scenarios/hallon123/step4.md

 From the same page you can click on the button `Start searching` to navigate to the search page where we will search for our data that we will upload.

 ### Uploading data
 Now we are going to upload data with this curl command back on this katakoda page.
 Make sure to attach the token you created at `<HEC Token>` to the command.
 The `-d` is to signal that we are sending data to splunk the format of the data can be in raw text or JSON format.
-Try sending this command a bunch of times with different values to the event parameter in the JSON data.
+Try sending this command a bunch of times with different values to the event parameter in the JSON data (replace the hello world with different text).

 `curl -k "https://localhost:8088/services/collector" -H "Authorization: Splunk <HEC Token>" -d '{"event":"hello world", "sourcetype":"manual"}'`